temporalio/documentation/docs/concepts-guide.md

 ### Activity Task

-A Workflow Task is a Task that contains the context needed to make progress with a Workflow Execution.
+An Activity Task is a Task that contains the context needed to make progress with an Activity Execution.

-- Every time a new external event that might affect a Workflow state is recorded, a Workflow Task that contains the event is added to a Task Queue and then picked up by a Workflow Worker.
-- After the new event is handled, the Workflow Task is completed with a list of [Commands](#commands).
-- Handling of a Workflow Task is usually very fast and is not related to the duration of operations that the Workflow invokes.

 ### Activity Task Execution

-A Workflow Task Execution is when a Worker picks up a Worker Task and uses it to make progress on the execution of a Workflow function.
+An Activity Task Execution is the execution of an Activity function.

+Activity Task Executions are retried per a Retry Policy.

 ## Namespaces